OTL Entertainment Guide

 | Sussex Magic Circle | Magic circle | Hassocks, Sussex, England, UK | sussexmagiccircle.co.uk |

-- Secretly note the bottom card of the deck before you begin (don’t show anyone).
+- Secretly note the bottom card of the deck before you begin.
+Do not show anyone.

 - Ask a friend to cut the deck into two piles on the table.

-- Point to the pile that used to be the bottom half and ask them to pick up that pile and look at the bottom card (which will be the card you secretly noted).
+- Point to the pile that used to be the bottom half and ask them to pick up that pile and look at the bottom card.
+That will be the card you secretly noted.

-- While they memorize their card, you casually reassemble the deck.
+- While they memorize their card, casually reassemble the deck.

 Is this going to win you a Vegas residency?
 Probably not.
 Will it get a “Wait, do that again!” at your next game night?
 Absolutely.